johnervan/addressbook-level3/doc/DeveloperGuide.md

 > Use case ends

 3a.
-The given index is invalid
+The requested person from the list is invalid

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2